darlanmendonca/minimalist/README.md

-a draft of webcomponent, using only the necessary to run, and most uptodated apis, without fallbacks/polyfills.
+a draft(and refactor) of webcomponent, using only the necessary to run, and most uptodated apis, without fallbacks/polyfills.

 starring